SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-06-constraint-attribution.md

 ### The Lagrangian Dual Decomposition of MVO <a name="lagrangian"></a>

-The optimization constraint decomposition roots in the first order dual condition that we briefly talked about in the [post](https://skybluerw.github.io/2023/02/28/convex-optimization-basic.html#dual).
+The optimization constraint decomposition stems from the first order dual condition that we talked about in the [post](https://skybluerw.github.io/2023/02/28/convex-optimization-basic.html#dual).

 Without loss of generality, for a MVO in the following form where $$f_j$$ refers to addtional terms in the objective function representing penalty on transaction cost, preferrence for ESG ... and $$g_i$$ refers to direct constraint for risk managment, regulation ... etc